-Library renovations have recently been completed in Louviers, and are proposed for the Roxborough, Castle Rock (Philip S. Miller) and Highlands Ranch (James H. LaRue) locations.
+Library renovations have recently been completed in Louviers and Roxborough, and are proposed for the Castle Rock (Philip S. Miller) and Highlands Ranch (James H. LaRue) locations.
 All are in need of upgraded library spaces to accommodate their expanding communities.
 Our leadership team is working on a long-term timeline and master facilities plan to detail the projects, which may continue for several years.

 Who is funding the renovations?

 The library will be the primary funder of the overall project.
 Funding for a recent land purchase in Castle Rock ($2.5 million) came from the Douglas County Libraries capital reserve fund.
 Smaller projects may be funded through capital reserves, and/or through funds annually designated for capital improvements.
 Partners, including local municipalities, private donors and corporate donors, may also help support this project.

 Douglas County Libraries is committed to gaining as much community input and support as possible.
 In each community where we hope to renovate a library, we will conduct a variety of information-gathering activities, including a mix of focus groups, online surveys and small meetings throughout the community.
 In addition to these formal efforts, we will also have a presence at community events where we will distribute information and collect feedback.